You are here

 Maintaining human subject data securely with the appropriate level of anonymity, confidentiality, or de-identification is a key factor in ensuring a low risk threshold for the participants, the researchers, and the university.

 As such, principal investigators (PIs) and their study teams may be required to outline the data manangement and security procedures in the eResearch IRB application for IRB review.
+In addition to the information provided in responses to specific eResearch application questions, you may be required to provide a Data Management and Security Protocol.
 IRB-HSBS recommends that research teams consistently follow the core data security controls, whether or not the research involves the collection of personally-identifiable data.

 - Details on what tools can be used for which institutional data types can be found in the Sensitive Data Guide.
 This includes cloud computing & encryption standards.